 office: Anschutz Inpatient Pavilion One – Room 1.2200.38

-Megan Prescott is a nephrology social worker for the UCH Acute and Home Dialysis Units.
+Megan is a nephrology social worker for the UCH Acute and Home Dialysis Units.
 She has served on the National Council of Nephrology Social Workers (CNSW) Executive Committee as Chair of Publications, and served a five-year term on the Editorial Board of the Journal of Nephrology Social Work.
 She was President of the CNSW Rocky Mountain Chapter from 2008 to 2012, and was honored twice with the "Social Worker of the Year" award from the NKF of Colorado, Montana and Wyoming.
 In 2012, she was named “One of the 100 most influential and innovative clinicians in nephrology patient care” by The Medical Education Institute.
+Ethical issues faced by patients needing dialysis and their providers has fostered a deep interest in a wide range of ethical challenges.

 - Undergraduate Education: California State University, Fullerton (Sociology)